Delmanat3/HatchWays/README.md

 time as of completion 9:39pm cst

 ## User story
 AS A person who likes being able to play with data, I WANT to be able to perform simple CRUD operations on said data.
-THEREFORE You can add/delete/update/fetch(idk get??) feedback from a site and add/fetch Tips people have posted.
+THEREFORE You can add/delete/update/fetch(idk get??) feedback from an API and add/fetch Tips people have posted.

 IDK how i feel about fetch there... if possible and you know anonymous person leave me a note on your opinion.